oarabiledev/material-design/README.md

 Material Design is a DroidScript plugin for building Material 3 Themed Applications.

-> **TLDR:** This plugin @v1.00 is under maintenance mode, check this [Issue No 10](https://github.com/oarabiledev/material-design/issues/10)
+> **TLDR:** This plugin @v1.00 is under maintenance mode.

-> **TLDR:** There is an active re-write of this plugin, the next version will break everything in version 1.0, there will be no
+> **TLDR:** There is an active re-write of this plugin, the next version will
+> break everything in version 1.0, there will be no compatability at all,
-> compatability at all, so it is better to adopt this fresh ground up re-write.
+> so it is better to adopt this fresh ground up re-write.